marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

             nav: •
             title: "\U0001F996 And more!"
         subtitle: >-
-          Traditional software only manage Tours & Activities, Apical allows you to combine all the services you want, to give your customer the chance to compose and book their perfect experience in real-time
+          Traditional software only manage tours & activities, Apical allows you to combine all the services you want, giving your customers the ability to compose and book their full experience in real-time
         title: 'Apical Dynamic Packaging: free your creativity'
       it:
         items: